Skrefsrud/FunGames/README.md

 Try your luck at Blackjack, the popular card game.
 Can you beat the dealer and reach 21 without going bust?

 Contributing
 We welcome contributions from the community!
-If you'd like to contribute to PixelPionerer, please follow these guidelines:
+If you'd like to contribute to FunGames, please follow these guidelines:

 Fork the repository on GitHub.
 Create a new branch for your feature: git checkout -b feature-name.